Overview

 The rule can also be set to:

-• Allow access from only specific Workloads.
+• Allow access ONLY from specific Workloads.
 These Workloads can be from the same or different GVCs.
 The user configuring this setting must have the view permission, set within a policy, on the Workload being specified.

 • Allow access from any Workloads within the same Org, crossing GVC boundaries.